DataDrivenAngel/angelnet_server/README.md

 Example:
 ![Power BI Dashboard](/AngelNetDashboard.gif)

-## Dashboard

-The streamlit dashboard shows data from the Postgres database and can be run locally.

 ## Sensors

 The Raspberry Pi server receives data from three ESP8266 NodeMCU based custom sensor nodes.
 Each node has a DHT-11 Sensor and photoresister to record temperature, humidity, and light levels.
 The sensor code can be found [at this location.](https://github.com/DataDrivenAngel/angelnet